armel/uv-k5-chirp-driver/README.md

 # uv-k5-chirp-driver
 Quansheng UV-K5 radio CHIRP driver for F4HWN firmware

+In version 2.5.0: FLock option PMR446 add. change backlight time range, now it's from 5 sec to 5 minutes change tx timeout range , now it's from 30 sec to 15 minutes the french driver and the english driver are updated the file help from 14UVR010 is not update for version 2.5, but the link for the drop box it's now include int the file for update

 In version 2.4.0: cosmetic change, text update.
 In the release: A version of the file DOC is copy in a PDF version to be more universal for user reading, A other french file has been add to help user to understand their Radio. ( menu armel f4hwn.pdf done by 14UVR010) this is a copy of his file.
 To get the last update, go on the FB Group UV-K5 france.
 He allow me to put the file in this release.